gbmhunter/blog/content/programming/cloud/azure/_index.md

 Supported operating systems: Windows Server, Windows Client, Ubuntu, Red Hat Enterprise Linux, SUSE Linux

+## Resources

+A _resource_ is a primary primitive in Azure.
+Almost every thing you create in Azure is a particular type of resource.

+Resources can be assigned _Resource Tags_.
+Resource tags can be used to logically organise resources.
+They are useful for the monitoring and billing of resources.

 ## Storage Accounts

 Storage account names have to be unique across all Azure storage accounts.